 TIP: Listen carefully for a conch being blown to signal sundown.
 Custom is to raise a glass to toast the glorious sunset.

 Sugar Beach, also called Ma’alaea Beach, is long, wide and great for walking and watching wildlife.

 Orange light fills up the beach in the early morning and the late afternoon giving you a paradise-like feel.
 This picturesque beach is the perfect place to take a morning run along the quiet and calm shoreline.
 Feel the breeze across your face and look to the horizon to see if you can spot dolphins or whales playing in the surf.
 You can also drop a line in the “mudflats” on the ocean side for shore fishing, but don’t confuse it with the freshwater side as fishing there is a federal offense!

 At Sugar Beach, you become one with nature in a way that it becomes an unforgettable memory.

-What are some of your favorite beaches in Wailea and Maui?
 We’d love to hear!
 Share with the community in the comments below.